 Two previous posts have looked at the East Cornwall Mineral Railway.

 This post concludes the story of the line by looking at the standard-gauge line which replaced the narrow gauge line.
 The narrow gauge line was the subject of an article in The Railway Magazine in May 1951.
 The standard gauge branch line was covered in the July 1951 copy of The Railway Magazine in an article by R.E.G.
-Read and is provided in full below.
+Read.

 These articles in The Railway Magazine prompt further research and they usually lead to discovery of interesting stories and information.